csimpkins/python-course/slides/intro-python.md

 # Hello, Python

-Since the publication of Kernighan and Ritchie's "The C Programming Language" it's been customary for one's first program in a new language to be "Hello, world!"
+Since Kernighan and Ritchie's "The C Programming Language" it's customary for your first program in a new language to be "Hello, world!"

 - Open your text editor, paste the following code into a buffer (or tab or window or whatever your editor calls it), and save it as `hello.py`: